 The research team defined three principal criteria for climate compatible development in cities:

 - Adequate adaptation measures within cities to safeguard vulnerable urban areas

 - A reduced energy consumption footprint of cities to mitigate global climate change

 - Sustainable urban development that upholds the cities’ elementary functions in times of rapid and unplanned urbanisation and notwithstanding a lack of sufficient environmental awareness in the general population.

-The research team anticipates that the project will lead to more targeted thinking by urban decision-makers around accessing financial resources for urban climate compatible development.
-The researchers will make recommendations for increased institutional effectiveness to attract sustainable urban development funding from the GCF and other sources.
-The inclusion of national decision-makers and other relevant stakeholders in the enquiry will aim to encourage discussions at the national level on cities’ access to funding.
-A set of recommendations will be translated into Indonesian to ensure that the outcomes will be accessible there.
+The project led to more targeted thinking by urban decision-makers around accessing financial resources for urban climate compatible development.
+The researchers have made recommendations for increased institutional effectiveness to attract sustainable urban development funding from the GCF and other sources.
+The inclusion of national decision-makers and other relevant stakeholders in the enquiry encouraged discussions at the national level on cities’ access to funding.
+A set of recommendations have been translated into Indonesian to ensure that the outcomes are accessible there.

-This research project also aims to have policy impact on a global scale: it intends to raise the prominence of second-tier cities within international processes.
+This research project also aimed to have policy impact on a global scale: it intended to raise the prominence of second-tier cities within international processes.
 Funding institutions, particularly the GCF, see appropriate implementing entities as a prerequisite for channelling investments to cities.
-If the project is successful in attracting GCF funding to second-tier cities in the three study countries, it may encourage other cities to follow suit; GCF support for climate compatible development in other developing, second-tier cities may follow in the medium term.
+The project aimed to attract GCF funding to the second-tier cities in the three study countries, in the expectation that it would act to encourage other cities to follow suit; GCF support for climate compatible development in other developing, second-tier cities may follow in the medium term.